 It's just over two minutes long.
-We'd suggest watching it before you show it to ensure it's right for your learners.
-Ask learners for feedback on the message of the film.
+We'd suggest watching it before you show it to ensure it's right for your students.
+Ask students for feedback on the message of the film.
 Do they agree with it?
 What role do they think they have to play in reducing bullying?